Mir Ghazanfar Ali Khan: Family background

 Mir Ghazanfar belongs to the ruling family of Hunza.
 He is the son of the last ruling Mir of Hunza, Muhammad Jamal Khan.
 Mir Mohammad Jamal Khan was the son of Mir Ghazan II.
 Mohammad Jamal Khan was named Mir on 25 September 1974.
 When he died in 1976, his son Ghazanfar Ali Khan II became the non-sovereign head of the state in 1976.
 The State of Hunza was dissolved by Zulfikar Ali Bhutto, Prime Minister of Pakistan on 25 September 1974.
 Thus, the title of Mir is only titular.

 Mir Ghazanfar has 3 sons: Prince Salim Khan, Prince Shehryar Khan and Prince Salman Khan.

+Political career

+HE contested the 1994 Northern Areas Legislative Council (NALC) elections from NA-6 Hunza, but was unsuccessful.
+He was defeated by Nazir Sabir.

+He was elected to the NALC from NA-6 Hunza as a candidate of Pakistan Muslim League (Q) (PML(Q)) in the 2004 elections.
+He defeated Wazir Baig, a candidate of Pakistan People's Party (PPP).
+He was later appointed as the Deputy Chief Executive of the NALC.

+He was elected to the Gilgit-Baltistan Assembly from GBA-6 Hunza-Nagar-III as a candidate of Pakistan Muslim League (N) (PML(N)) in the 2015 Gilgit-Baltistan Assembly election.
+He received 8,242 votes and defeated Baba Jan, a candidate of Awami Workers Party (AWP).